Warner's End

 The country house, Northridge Park, was built in 1890, and was the home of Nathaniel Micklem QC, Liberal MP for the Watford division of Hertfordshire between 1906 and 1910.
 Its site is now occupied by William Crook House an old people's home.

-Like other new town districts in Hemel Hempstead, Warners End has its own community shopping parade called Stoneycroft.
-The pub, built by the New Town corporation in 1956, is called 'Top of the World' in honour of the conquering of Everest which took place shortly before building work started.
-The district was virtually complete by 1959.
+Like other new town districts in Hemel Hempstead, Warners End has its community shopping parade called Stoneycroft.
+The pub, built by the New Town corporation in 1956, is called 'Top of the World' in honour of the conquering of Everest which took place shortly after building work was completed.
+The district itself was virtually complete by 1959.

-Warners End lies to the north of the town, around the Stoneycroft shopping area.
+Warners End lies north of the town, around the Stoneycroft shopping area.
 Boxted Road, which leads from Hemel Hempstead to Fields End and Potten End, passes through the neighbourhood.
 Local schools are Micklem and formerly Martindale primary schools (closed 2008), and the John F Kennedy Catholic School.

 The neighbouring districts are Gadebridge and Chaulden.